codius/codiusd/README.md

 ##### Open Issues

-* [ ] Block network traffformatic between pods by default
+* [ ] Block network traffic between pods by default
 * [ ] Add plugin decorator to Hapi.Request type
 * [x] Figure out encoding to hash manifest
 * [ ] How to escape the variable interpolation in manifest parser